weatherfish/DexKnifePlugin/README.md

     # log the main dex classes.
     -log-mainlist

-3、add to your app's build.gradle, add this line:<br/>
+3、add to your app's build.gradle, add this line:

     apply plugin: 'com.ceabie.dexnkife'